hmil/rest.ts/README.md

 ## Recommended use

 **Rest.ts works best with [runtypes](https://github.com/pelotom/runtypes)**.
-If you define your DTOs with runtypes, then `rest-ts-express` autaomatically takes care of validating the incoming data against the expected type.
+If you define your DTOs with runtypes, then `rest-ts-express` automatically takes care of validating the incoming data against the expected type.
 This helps you prevent bugs and vulnerabilities by [not trusting user input](https://www.owasp.org/index.php/Don%27t_trust_user_input) and [enforcing type checking at the boundary](https://lorefnon.tech/2018/03/25/typescript-and-validations-at-runtime-boundaries/).

 ```ts
 import * as rt from 'runtypes';